MSLNZ/msl-equipment/docs/examples.rst

 ========
 Examples
 ========
-Some example scripts that illustrate how to use **MSL-Equipment** can be found in the GitHub repository_.
+Some example scripts that illustrate how to use MSL-Equipment to communicate with equipment can be found in the repository_.

-See also the documentation for :ref:`configuration-file`\s and :ref:`database-formats`.

 .. _repository: https://github.com/MSLNZ/msl-equipment/tree/main/msl/examples/equipment